apache/fineract/README.md

 Pull Requests
 -------------

+We request that your commit message include a FINERACT JIRA issue, recommended to be put in parenthesis add the end of the first line.
+Start with an upper case imperative verb (not past form), and a short but concise clear description.
+(E.g. _Add enforced HideUtilityClassConstructor checkstyle (FINERACT-821)_ or _Fix inability to reschedule when interest accrued larger than EMI (FINERACT-1109)_ etc.).

 If your PR is failing to pass our CI build due to a test failure, then:

 1. Understand if the failure is due to your PR or an unrelated unstable test.